Klaus Reinhardt

-Klaus Reinhardt (15 January 1941 – 30 November 2021) was a German Army general.
+Klaus Reinhardt (15 January 1941–30 November 2021) was a German Army general.
 He was the commander of the German Army Forces Command, the NATO Joint Headquarters Center (formerly Headquarters Allied Land Forces Central Europe), and KFOR in Kosovo.
 Reinhardt died on 30 November 2021, at the age of 80.
-He was the son of Nazi bureaucrat Fritz Reinhardt.

 Military career

-Reinhardt was born in Berlin.
-In 1960 he entered the West German Army as an officer candidate with the mountain infantry forces.
-From 1963 on he served as a platoon leader with the Gebirgsjägerbataillon 222 in Mittenwald, and later continued as operations officer from October 1966 to October 1967.
+Reinhardt was born 1941 in Berlin.
+He was the son of Nazi bureaucrat Fritz Reinhardt.
+In 1960, he entered the West German Army as an officer candidate with the mountain infantry forces.
+From 1963 on, he served as a platoon leader with the Gebirgsjägerbataillon 222 in Mittenwald and later continued as an operations officer from October 1966 to October 1967.

-From 1967 to 1972 he studied history and political sciences at the University of Freiburg, earning a doctoral degree with his dissertation about the strategic failure of Hitler in the Battle of Moscow.
-In 1968 he already was promoted to Captain and served as company commander with Gebirgsjägerbataillon 221 in Mittenwald.
-From 1973 to 1975 he passed the General Staff course at the Führungsakademie der Bundeswehr in Hamburg.
-In 1975 he additionally passed the US Command and General Staff officer course in Fort Leavenworth.
+From 1967 to 1972, he studied history and political sciences at the University of Freiburg, earning a doctoral degree with his dissertation about the strategic failure of Hitler in the Battle of Moscow.
+In 1968, he was already promoted to captain and served as company commander with Gebirgsjägerbataillon 221 in Mittenwald.
+From 1973 to 1975, he passed the General Staff course at the Führungsakademie der Bundeswehr in Hamburg.
+In 1975 he additionally passed the US Command and General Staff Officer course at Fort Leavenworth.

-In October 1976 Reinhardt was promoted to lieutenant colonel and served as operations staff officer (G-3) of NATO's Central Army Group (CENTAG) in Heidelberg.
+In October 1976, Reinhardt was promoted to lieutenant colonel and served as operations staff officer (G-3) of NATO's Central Army Group (CENTAG) in Heidelberg.
 From January 1978 to October 1980 he used to be assistant to the Vice Inspector General of the West German Military, General Jürgen Brandt at the ministry of defence in Bonn.
 From 1982 he took command of the Gebirgsjägerbataillon 231 in Bad Reichenhall.
 From 1982 to 1983 he served as operations officer (G-3) in the staff of the 1st Mountain Division in Garmisch-Partenkirchen.
 After his promotion to full colonel he served as military assistant to the then minister of defence Manfred Wörner and in 1986 till September 1988 as commander of the Gebirgsjägerbrigade 23 in Bad Reichenhall.